shahrulandeka/cybersecurity-map/README.md

 1. NIST Cybersecurity Framework
 2. Cyber Kill Chain
 3. PASTA Threat Model Framework (Process for Attack Simulation and Threat Analysis)
+   - Popularly used across many industries
+   - 7 steps
+     1. Define the business and security objectives - Before starting, team needs to what their goals are.
+E.g. Protect customer data.
+Ask a LOT of questions.
+Understand things like how PII is handled.
+     2. Define the technical scope - Team's focus is to identify the application components that must be evaluated.
+E.g Identify attack surface.
+     3. Decompose the application - Identify the existing controls that will protect user data from threats.
+Normally means working with application developers to produce a data flow diagram.
+     4. Perform a threat analysis - Team gets into their attacker mindset.
+Do research, collect latest information on the types of attack being used.
+Attack vectors change regularly, so team would reference resources to stay up-to-date.
+     5. Perform a vulnerability analysis - Perform deep investigation by considering the root of the problem.
+     6. Conduct attack modeling - Team would test the vulnerabilities that were analyzed by simulating attacks.
+Use an attack tree.
+     7. Analyze risk and impact - Assemble all the information the team has collected from stage 1 to 6.
+By this stage, the team is in position to make an informed risk management recommendations to business stakeholders that align with their goals.

 Methodologies:
 1. Challenger Sales Model